Valaa-Technologies/valaa-vault/README.md

 - concepts: `ACID`, `authorities`, `pub-sub`, `offline readiness`

-### @valos/engine provides the ValaaRAEM object mapper and computation engine
+### @valos/engine provides the ValOS-RAEM object mapper and computation engine

 Provides the live proxies (`Vrappers`) to ValaaSpace resources with `ValaaEngine`.
 Completes the modifcation and transaction frameworks